×

 What do expats find most challenging?

 "Expats in Puerto Bolivar often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 The pace of life can also be a challenge, as it is typically slower than what many expats are used to, which can lead to frustrations when dealing with bureaucratic processes or business transactions.
 Additionally, cultural norms around punctuality and social interactions can be difficult to adjust to, as they may differ significantly from those in other countries.
 Some expats also find it challenging to adapt to the local cuisine, which is heavily based on seafood and may not suit everyone's tastes.
-Lastly, the high levels of poverty and inequality can be confronting for some expats, particularly those from more affluent backgrounds," commented one expat who made the move to Puerto Bolivar.
+Lastly, the high levels of poverty and inequality can be confronting for some expats, particularly those from more affluent backgrounds," explained one expat living in Puerto Bolivar, Ecuador.

 Is there a lot of crime in Puerto Bolivar?